FREQUENTLY ASKED QUESTIONS (FAQs)

-Do not use normal joints and strips that are used on regular ceiling boards.
-Normal jointers are not compatible with the PVC panels and will not fit.
-Special PVC joints and strips have to be utilized and unfortunately they are not available in stores.
-The PVC joints and strips can however be ordered from us.
+Usually joints are not required because our PVC panels are available up to 12 meters.
+However, should it be necessary, do not use normal joints and strips that are used on regular ceiling boards.
+Normal joiners are not compatible with the PVC panels and will not fit.
+Special PVC Joints and Strips have to be utilised and unfortunately they are not available in stores.
+The PVC joints and strips can however be ordered from us or purchased in-store.

 What type of cornices do I need to use?